Are You a Teen in Need of Some Skin Care Tips?

 The first step in skin care is identifying your skin type.
 Is your skin normal, oily, dry, or combination?
 The following slides will review each type.

 1. Normal Skin Care

-If your skin is normal, wash your face two to three times each day with mild cleanser or plain soap and water to remove dirt and sweat." *
+For normal skin, wash your face once or twice daily with mild cleanser or plain soap and water to gently remove dirt or sweat.

 2. Dry Skin Care

 If your skin is dry, it would be rough, scaly, dull, and sometimes itchy.
 Pores will be nearly invisible.